durrcommasteven/durrcommasteven.github.io/_posts/2022-11-01-entanglement-in-random-states.md

 Great! no problem, just compute this and use gradient descent to minimize with respect to $\theta$.

-For 100 spins, you can simply plug this into your laptop and after just a couple thousand universe lifetimes you'll have one iteration done.
+For 100 spins, you can simply plug this into your laptop and after just a couple thousand lifetimes of the universe, you'll have one iteration done.

 But grad school is just six years, and kids dont have long attention spans anymore, so maybe you want something faster.
 If this is the case, you'll have to approximate the gradient.